• Skip to primary navigation

 Italian Christmas Pudding Cake - No-Bake

-Published: Sep 12, 2023 by Carolyn Hetke · This post may contain affiliate links,
+Published: Sep 12, 2023 · Modified: Dec 5, 2025 by Carolyn Hetke · This post may contain affiliate links,

 Jump to Recipe Print Recipe

 This recipe is adapted from the UK BBC recipe collection.
-It uses store-bought panettone for ease, whipped cream and sour cream for decadence and dried cranberries, pomegranate arils, pistachios and chocolate chips for a festive flare!
+It uses store-bought panettone for ease, whipped cream and sour cream for decadence and dried cranberries, pomegranate arils, pistachios and chocolate chips for a festive flair!

 So that definitely puts it in the 'it -doesn't-get-any-easier-than-this' category.